AdamBoley/The-Space-Marine-Legions/README.md

 Each of the four pages features a header.
 The header is marked out by a 50% transparent black background, which manifests as a dark strip that provides good contrast with the heading and navigation bar, but also allows the user to see the top of the background image.
 The header follows expected design convention, with a title on the left that can be clicked to return to the homepage, and a navigation bar on the right that users may used to navigate to each of the pages.
 The consistent, simple and intuitive nature of the header allows the user to trust the site.

-See below for a screenshot of the header, in this case from the loyalists.html: page
+See below for a screenshot of the header, in this case from the loyalists.html page:

 ![Loyalist header](assets/images/screenshots/header-screenshot.PNG)